TABLE

 (intersection f (a, b))

-evaluates to the table $a \cap b$.
+evaluates to the table a∩b.

-Every intersecting key $k$ is mapped to $f (v, w)$, where
+Every intersecting key k is mapped to f(v,w), where

 val difference :